 A supervised treatment order (STO) is an order made by the Victorian Civil and Administrative Tribunal (VCAT) under section 191 of the Disability Act.

 - a person has an intellectual disability; and

 - the person is living in a place classified as a ‘residential service’ under the Disability Act; and

 - the person has previously exhibited a pattern of violent or dangerous behaviour causing serious harm to another person or exposing another person to a significant risk of serious harm; and

 - there is a significant risk of serious harm to another person that cannot be substantially reduced by using less restrictive means; and

-- the services to be provided to the person A document that sets out what a person wants to happen to their money and other property after they die. be of benefit to the person and substantially reduce the significant risk of serious harm to another person; and
+- the services to be provided to the person will be of benefit to the person and substantially reduce the significant risk of serious harm to another person; and

-- the person is unable or unwilling to To agree to something being done, to approve an action or arrangement.
-See also informed consent. to voluntarily complying with the treatment; and
+- the person is unable or unwilling to consent to voluntarily complying with the treatment; and

 - it is necessary to detain the person to ensure compliance.